 Ovarian cancer is diagnosed at one of four stages.
 The stage describes how far the cancer has spread inside the body – the higher the stage the further the cancer has progressed.

-Stage 1: At stage 1 the cancer is contained within one, or both of the ovaries.
-At this early stage the cancer will not have started to spread yet.
+Stage 1 ovarian cancer: The cancer is contained within one, or both of the ovaries.
+At this early stage, the cancer will not yet have started to spread.

-Stage 3: By stage 3 the cancer will have spread beyond the pelvic area into the abdominal cavity (a large space in your abdomen containing organs that include the liver, pancreas and kidneys) and lymph nodes.
+Stage 3 ovarian cancer: By this stage, the cancer will have spread beyond the pelvic area into the abdominal cavity (a large space in your abdomen containing organs that include the liver, pancreas and kidneys) and lymph nodes.

-Stage 4: Stage 4 means that the cancer has travelled some distance from the ovaries and into other parts of the body beyond the pelvic region.
+Stage 4 ovarian cancer: The cancer has travelled some distance from the ovaries and into other parts of the body beyond the pelvic region.
 Organs such as the liver, lungs and brain may be affected.

 The earlier the cancer is diagnosed the easier it is to treat.

-Grade 0: These are also known as borderline tumours as they are the least likely to be cancerous.
-They are less aggressive, unlikely to spread, and are easier to cure.
+Grade 0 ovarian cancer: Also known as borderline tumours as they are the least likely to be cancerous, Grade 0 ovarian cancer tumours are less aggressive, unlikely to spread, and are easier to cure.

-Grade 1: These low grade tumours look very similar to normal tissue and grow very slowly.
+Grade 1 ovarian cancer: Grade 1 ovarian cancer tumours are low grade tumours that look very similar to normal tissue and grow very slowly.

-Grade 2: These tumours grow moderately quickly and are sometimes referred to as intermediate grade tumours.
+Grade 2 ovarian cancer: Grade 2 ovarian cancer tumours grow moderately quickly and are sometimes referred to as intermediate grade tumours.

-Grade 3: Grade 3 tumours grow quickly and in a disorganised way.
+Grade 3 ovarian cancer: Grade 3 ovarian cancer tumours grow quickly and in a disorganised way.
 They are the most aggressive type of cancer.